University Professors & Lecturers and College lnstructors

 Labour market information informs users of supply and demand for specific occupations and sectors.
 It includes such things as salary and job outlook information.
 These resources support informed career decision making and job search efforts.

-- Explore Careers: Job Market Reports (Winnipeg Region) - Gov. of Canada Job Bank
+- Trend Analysis: Job Market Reports (Winnipeg Region) - Gov. of Canada Job Bank

 - Occupational Outlook Handbook - Job outlook for the U.S.